sematext/docs/docs/integration/kafka.md

 ### Monitoring Consumers

 Monitoring your consumers is crucial to have the visibility into the topic lag, which can help you quickly identify issues with your pipeline.
-If you're using Java or Scala as the language of choice for the consumers' implementation you need to install the Kafka Monitoring Agent on each host working as a Kafka consumer by running the following command (i.e. for CentOS):
+If you're using Java or Scala as the language of choice for the consumers' implementation you need to install the Kafka Monitoring Agent on each host working as a Kafka consumer by running the following command (e.g. for CentOS):

 ```bash
 sudo wget https://pub-repo.sematext.com/centos/sematext.repo -O /etc/yum.repos.d/sematext.repo